-What were your dream as a kid?
+What were your dreams as a kid?
 You may have had more than one.
 What’s happened to it?
 When did you stop dreaming?

 One dream was to be a famous scientist.
 Dreams of eight-year-old kids are exciting!
 I still remember the night when I was trying to remember a science fact I’d just been introduced to recently.
 Of course, I was in bed and was supposed to be sleeping.
 But, I thought, when I’m a famous scientist I’ll be able to tell the story of getting out of bed to ask Dad this question.
 Well, things didn’t work out that way; I didn’t become a famous scientist and I still don’t remember the question I asked Dad, or if I even got an answer that night.